 What is Retinal Detachment?

 Retinal Detachment is a serious eye emergency that involves the retina detaching or peeling away from the back of the eye in much the same way an orange peel comes off the fruit.
 A retina detaches when it is torn in a way that allows fluid to collect between the retina and the back of the eye.
-A detached retina is usually caused by an eye injury, but there can be other causes.
-Recent cataract surgery may also cause the retina to detach, although this only occurs in about one out of 2,500 people who undergo cataract surgery.

 There are three different types of retinal detachment:

 - Rhegmatogenous: as described above, this is a tear or break in the retina; it is the most common type of retinal detachment.

 - Tractional: this less common type of retinal detachment occurs when scar tissue on the retina’s surface contracts and causes the retina to separate from the eye.